-The Parish Safeguarding Co-ordinator and the Bishop's Child Protection Adviser will hold responsibility for liaising with the authorities whilst those with designated responsibility for providing pastoral support should offer support to the victim, their family and the alleged perpetrator and their family.
+The Parish Safeguarding Co-ordinator and the Diocesan Safeguarding Officer will hold responsibility for liaising with the authorities whilst those with designated responsibility for providing pastoral support should offer support to the victim, their family and the alleged perpetrator and their family.
 Pastoral support should not be offered by the same church officer to the victim and their family and the alleged perpetrator and their family.